 School holidays are upon us, which means your kids will be asking you questions like “what are we going to do today?” on repeat.
 While the school holidays are a welcome break for many families, they can also be chaotic.
-But, with a little planning, you can take the stress out of sorting out the kids’ activities and enjoy yourself these school holidays.
+But, with a little planning, you can take the stress out of sorting out the kids’ school holiday activities and enjoy yourself these holidays.
 Before you start to panic, take a few moments to check out our five options on what to do during this time, ranging from free and cheap activities to fun, exciting adventures that won’t break the bank.

 Go on an outdoor adventure

 These school holidays are the perfect time to use the last of the warmer weather to get outside and get active.
 You don’t need to go scaling a mountain (though don’t let us stop you!) to have an outdoor adventure.
 Whether it’s visiting your local park or spending some time in nature, some fresh air and gentle exercise can do wonders for the mind and body.